 - Open to individuals and teams

-- Drafting is allowed on bike.
+- No drafting allowed.
 TT bikes and aerobars allowed.

 - Athletes are responsible for own drinks and nutrition

-- Breakfast after event at D Best Cup, Trellis Bay
+- Breakfast after event at Jeremy's Kitchen, Trellis Bay

 The Course & Rules